-Most municipalities in Canada obtain their greatest sources of revenue from property taxation and fees for services, as is the case in the City of West Kelowna.
+Most Canadian cities get the majority of their revenue from property taxes and service fees, as is the case in the City of West Kelowna.

-Taxes are collected from various classes of properties such as commercial, light industrial, major industrial and residential; and, the money is used to cover costs such things: the operation and maintenance of arenas, community centres, parks, roads, sidewalks and streetlights; staffing of services like bylaw enforcement, fire fighting and policing; and transferring funds to reserves for future capital (infrastructure), equipment and other costs.
+Taxes are collected from various property classes (commercial, industrial, residential, etc.) and the money is used to: operate and maintain arenas, community centres, parks, roads, sidewalks and streetlights; provide programs; staff services like bylaw enforcement, fire fighting and policing; and transfer funds to reserves for future capital (infrastructure), equipment and other costs.

 (Click image to enlarge)

 Fees for service are collected for providing curbside garbage, recycling and yard waste collection and maintaining, operating and upgrading sanitary sewer and water systems.
 The city also receives income from building and development permits, fines and penalties, interest and returns on investment; services provided to other municipalities; and grants from senior governments and agencies.

 The 2018 to 2027 Financial Plan forecasts municipal revenues totalling $68.6 million in 2018:

 Service fees (building, recreation, service agreements, etc.) - $18.5 million